Dani-AX1423/Java-Project---MinLang/README.md

 [src/]
 - Source directory for storing java files .
-- May contain lisyt of packages containing java files for parallel/simultaneous execution of programs.
+- May contain list of packages containing java files for parallel/simultaneous execution of programs.

 [docs/]
 - Similar to documentation
-- Includes context like features in this MinLang , Algorithm for complex programs ,  files tested recently , inference made from testing and debugging , future updates and patchnotes
+- Includes context like features in this MinLang , Algorithm for complex programs ,  files tested recently , inference is made from testing and debugging , future updates and patchnotes

 [tests/]
 - Directory storing/executing java files for testing purpose.